creativenull/web.nvim/README.md

 The all-in-one solution to setup a web development environment in neovim.

 > [!IMPORTANT]
-> Still under development but feel free to use and give feedback on anything missing.
+> Still a work in progress but stable for use.

 ## Features

 - No [`lspconfig` plugin][lspconfig-url] needed, using builtin `vim.lsp.start()`
-- Automatically setup lsp servers based on project (tsserver, eslint, css, html, volar, svelte, astrojs, tailwindcss, WIP: angularls)
+- Automatically setup lsp servers based on project (tsserver, eslint, css, html, vue, svelte, astrojs, tailwindcss, WIP: angularls)
 - Automatically setup formatters (prettier, WIP: biomejs)
 - Format code - `:WebLspFormat`, additional set the `format_on_save` option to format on save
 - Run code actions on save feature (WIP)